 Comparing the geometric mean LDL levels for those with time until death greater than 5 years and those less than 5 years, we find an estimated ratio of geometric means of about 0.91.
 This ratio of geometric means is significantly different from 0 at the 5% level (P-value = 0.012, C.I.: (0.85, 0.98)).
 Using the geometric mean, the data supports an association between higher LDL and greater time until death values.

+The inequality/equality of variance in the test is not stated (-1).
+Values were not transformed back to measures that are interpretable (-1).

+-2 Total.

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).